Red Heart Slime Recipe

 Chemistry in the Red Heart Slime

-Once the cross-linking of the ingredients – Elmer’s glitter glue, baking soda, and contact lens solution – have been complete, they begin to change in terms of their atomic and molecular makeup and create a new substance – slime!
+Once the cross-linking of the ingredients – Elmer’s glitter glue, baking soda, and contact lens solution – has been completed, they begin to change in terms of their atomic and molecular makeup and create a new substance – slime!

 The neatest part about creating slime is it becomes a substance known as a non-Newtonian fluid.
 This means it is neither a solid nor a liquid.
 When you pick up it, it may feel solid, but will quickly begin to ooze like a liquid!